- Brad DeReamer

 - Organization should establish need for grant for the project or event.

-- Quarterly accounting will need to be provided by the Organization to City Council Non-Profit Committee.
+- Accounting will need to be provided by the Organization to City Council Non-Profit Committee of the Organization’s expenditure of grant proceeds.

 - Organization should demonstrate financial responsibility and management qualifications.

-- Organization should provide the commitment, capacity and ability of the Organization to carry out the project or event.
+- Organization should provide evidence of the commitment, capacity and ability of the Organization to carry out the project or event.

 - Organization should allow the Fishers logo to appear on the project or event marketing materials.